GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-06_install_keras.md

 If version number is returned, you've installed micromamba successfully.

 ### 2. Python, TensorFlow, and Keras
 Read the requirements carefully in [this guide](https://www.tensorflow.org/install/pip).
 We only need the CPU-only build for the course, so you may want to just use tensorflow-cpu.
-We will use micromamba instead of Miniconda.
+We will use micromamba instead of Miniconda because it's lightweight and much faster.

 Create an environment with micromamba.
 You can replace my_env with any name you like.
 ```command-line